 Developers can continue to use the Android Things console to build images and serve OTA updates for their existing projects until January 5, 2022.
 At this point, the console will be turned down completely and all project data will be permanently deleted — including build configurations and factory images.

 The announcement has generated a lot of inquiries regarding existing projects and the future of the Android Things platform.
-Here are five common questions:
+Here are a few answers to some common questions:

 What happens to existing projects built using the developer SoMs?

 Developers can continue to manage projects, upload custom apps, download factory images, and deploy OTA (over-the-air) updates for Raspberry Pi 3B and NXP i.MX7D using the Android Things Console until January 5, 2022.